-Upon the identification of an illicit discharge, the reporting date, location, and description must be reported in the IDDE Tracking Form.
-Note that Section 6 of the Screening Form should be referenced to estimate a severity Index classification.
+Upon the identification of an illicit discharge, the reporting date, location, and description must be reported in the Illicit Discharge Log.
+Note that Section 6 of the Outfall Inspection Form should be referenced to estimate a severity Index classification.
 The following shall trigger an investigation:

-- The determination of the occurrence of an illicit discharge by the Director of Facilities and Safety based on an observed illicit discharge by BCC Facilities staff, such as during daily activities, or a follow-up from a reported observation. - A severity index classification of either potential, suspect, or obvious.
+- The determination of the occurrence of an illicit discharge by the Director of Facilities and Safety or designee based on an observed illicit discharge by BCC Facilities staff, such as during daily activities, or a follow-up from a reported observation. - A severity index classification of either potential, suspect, or obvious.
 If more than one outfall screening produces one of these classifications, investigation efforts shall be prioritized as: - Obvious Illicit discharge(s) suspected of being sanitary sewer discharges or significantly contaminated would have this classification. - Suspect Numerous physical indicators result in this classification. - o Potential Discharges should not be expected to be hazardous to human health and safety.

-The start and close date of the investigation is also required to be provided on the IDDE Tracking Form.
+The start and close date of the investigation is also required to be provided on the Illicit Discharge Log.